Zuescho/unRAID-SuperMicro-IPMI-Auto-Fan-Control/README.md

 # unRAID SuperMicro IPMI Auto Fan Control
 A pair of dirty little bash scripts to automate control of the fan speeds for a SuperMicro board using ipmitool.

+## What does it do?
+- Gather all of the CPU package temps, determine max
+- Gather all of the drive temps, determine max
+- Set speeds of the fan zones based configurable temperature thresholds (5 speed settings per fan zone)

-# Update 27.09.2023
+## Update 27.09.2023
 Just updated my UnRaid server to 6.12.4 long story short, NerdPack was retired and gets uninstalled when you upgrade beyond 6.10.
 This was a pain in the ass, so this means [ipmitool](https://github.com/ipmitool/ipmitool) will be missing.

+**The offered Community Apps in UnRaid IPMI Tools (bySimonF) and IPMI-Tools(Forum-Layman) did not help me, IPMI Tools uses FreeIPMI under the hood  which is not the same as ipmitool and IPMI is overkill by coming with a Web-GUI etc.**

-## How to FIX
+### How to FIX
-- Download the last known version of ipmitool ()
 - Create folder **extra** under ``/boot/``
-- Copy ipmitool from one of your shares into that folder (You can find your shares under ``/mnt/user/...``)
+- Download last known version ``wget https://github.com/Zuescho/unRAID-SuperMicro-IPMI-Auto-Fan-Control/raw/main/ipmitool-1.8.18-x86_64-1.txz``
 - Reboot (alternatively, you could ``installpkg ipmitool-1.8.18-x86_64-1.txz``)

 You still need to use